fr4iser90/FoundryCord/docs/development/features/state_monitor.md

 5.  **Analyze Results:** The captured data will appear in the "State Snapshot" panel on the right, organized into tabs:
     *   **Server State:** Displays data collected by the selected server collectors.
     *   **Browser State:** Displays data collected by the selected *and approved* browser collectors.
+        *   Data for `consoleLogs` and `javascriptErrors` is now displayed in a structured, more readable list format instead of raw JSON.
+        *   Other browser data is shown in the interactive JSON viewer.
     *   **Combined View:** Shows the complete snapshot object, including timestamps and both server and browser results.
     *   The data is rendered using an interactive JSON viewer.
 6.  **Export/Copy (Optional):**